zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 app.get('/', (req, res) => res.sendFile(index.html))
 ```

-And that's it callbacks! 😄
+And that's callbacks! 😄

 Hopefully, you're clear what callbacks are for and how to use them now.
 You won't create a lot of callbacks yourself in the beginning, so focus on learning how to use the available ones.

-Now, before we wrap up, let's look at the #1 problem developers have with callbacks – callback hell.
+Now, before we wrap up, let's look at the #1 problem developers have with callbacks: callback hell.

 ## Callback hell